WyattRit/WyattRit/README.md

 ## Hi there 👋
+Wyatt Ritchie
+Pursuing bachelors in computer science at Wright State

+Working on .msl datalog viewer for Android and Megasquirt data logger for Android.

 <!--
 **WyattRit/WyattRit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.